Phlip/Morelia/docs/gherkin.rst

          When another trigger occurs
          Then something else happens

+.. note:: **For programmers**

+   Refuse temptation to put into background steps that you need to perform in order to set up tests, which are of no use for scenario writer (e.g. "Set up database") Remember that you use :py:class:`TestCases <unittest.TestCase>` so you can use :py:meth:`setUp <unittest.TestCase.setUp>`/:py:meth:`tearDown <unittest.TestCase.tearDown>` methods!

 Tables
 ------

-To DRY up a series of redundant scenarios, varying by only "payload" variables, roll the Scenarios up into a table, using `<angles>` around the payload variable names:
+To DRY [#DRY]_ up a series of redundant scenarios, varying by only "payload" variables, roll the Scenarios up into a table, using `<angles>` around the payload variable names:

 .. code-block:: cucumber